 Any job you do, even those where you are able to work from a home office, requires being professional, whether it’s through how you dress, how you speak, or how you act.
 The best way to work is by paying attention to your level of professionalism.
 It will earn you a great deal of positive interactions with your boss and coworkers.

-Being more professional in the office can help you in many ways.
+Being more professional day to day in the office can help you in many ways.
 You can gain respect from others, and it can help with being promoted.
-Read nine of my biggest tips on being more professional at work.
+Here are nine tips you can apply to help you be more professional in the office.

 There’s usually a dress code set for a workplace.
-This is different for men and women, and can be different for each company.
-To remain professional in the office, I would suggest dressing above the dress code.
+This is different for men and women, and it can be different for each company.
+To remain a professional person in the office, I would suggest dressing above the dress code.
 Let me explain what I mean by this.

 Most offices usually have a minimum working time period.
 This is the time that you should arrive to work by, and leave work after, at the end of the day.
 One way to improve your professionalism is to work longer than those hours.